hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

 For more ways to test basic functionality, see the Kubernetes section of "Setting Up a Sawtooth Application Development Environment".

-..
-REVIEWERS: THE FOLLOWING LINKS WON'T WORK UNTIL PR 1822 HAS BEEN MERGED.
-..
-I WILL ACTIVATE THESE LINKS (AND REMOVE THE COMMENTS) WHEN THE SINGLE-NODE
-..
-KUBERNETES PROCEDURE IS AVAILABLE.

-* To use Sawtooth client commands to view block information and check state data, see xxx.
+* To use Sawtooth client commands to view block information and check state data, see :ref:`sawtooth-client-kube-label`.

-.. :ref:`sawtooth-client-kube-label`.

-* For information on the Sawtooth logs, see xxx.
+* For information on the Sawtooth logs, see :ref:`examine-logs-kube-label`.

-.. :ref:`examine-logs-kube-label`.

 .. _configure-txn-procs-kube-label: